brandur/org/drafts/qe.md

   <figcaption>Monetary base, reserves, and currency in circulation as published by the Fed.</figcaption>
 </figure>

 Luckily, we do have some idea as to what's going on as [the Fed tracks the monetary base of the United States](http://www.federalreserve.gov/releases/H3/Current/).
 The monetary base as of January 2014 is $3,753B, almost a trillion dollars larger than the base of $2,741B in January 2013.
 That seems like an enormous increase, but if you compare the total reserves of January 2014 ($2,582B) to that of January 2013 ($1,637B) you'll notice that this number is also almost a trillion dollars larger, showing that the increase in reserves is almost entirely responsible for the overall increase to the monetary base.
-Those reserves not actually being in circulation means that their effect on inflation is lower than one might expect.
+The fact that those reserves are locked up tight &mdash; no bank can lend reserves except to another bank &mdash; means that their effect on inflation is lower than one might expect.

 ## Other Effects